abadi199/elm-conf/slides.md

 ]

 ???
-The second category is Read action, which contains fetch and watch.
-Both actions are use to read data from your collection, the difference is that with fetch, you only get the data once, similar to how select in sql works, while watch is you create a subscription to the data that you're interested in, and whenever there's some changes to these data, you will receive a new data.
+The second category is Read operation, which contains fetch and watch.
+Both operations are use to read data from your collection, the difference is that with fetch, you only get the data once, similar to how select in sql works, while watch is you create a subscription to the data that you're interested in, and whenever there's some changes to these data, you will receive a new data.
 ---